Yellow Flag Iris and Purple Loosestrife Control

-For more information on controlling Tansy ragwort, contact the Clark County Noxious Weed Control Board or Vegetation Management by email, email@example.com, or by phone, 360.397.6140.
+For more information about the IAVMP, contact the Clark County Vegetation Management by email, email@example.com, or by phone, 564.397.6140.

 Help keep out invasive weeds

 Clean hiking boots, waders, boats and trailers, off-road vehicles and other gear to stop invasive species from hitching a ride to a new location.
 Learn more at PlayCleanGo.org.

 Avoid dumping aquariums or live bait into waterways.
-Learn more at Habitattitude.org.
+Learn more at Washington Invasive Species Council.

 Don't move firewood.
 Instead, buy it where you'll burn it or gather it on-site when permitted.
 Learn more at DontMoveFirewood.org.

 Plant only non-invasive vegetation in your garden and remove any known invaders.

 Report new or expanded invasive species outbreaks to authorities.
-Here is a state-by-state list of contacts.
+Here is how to Report a Sighting.

 Volunteer to help remove invasive species from public lands and natural areas.